 In a comparative genomics approach performed at the scale of the whole Cyanobacteriota phylum, ccyA was the only gene identified as shared by iACC+ strains and absent in iACC- strains (Benzerara et al., 2022).
 However, some genes from both phenotypes (iACC- and iACC+), and therefore not highlighted by the above-mentioned comparative genomics approach, could also be involved in iACC formation.
 Indeed, these genes may be recruited in iACC+ strains for iACC formation, whereas they would have a different function in iACC- strains.
 Moreover, there could also be genes specific to Microcystis involved in iACC formation, with other non-homologous genes but of similar functions involved in other cyanobacterial genera.
 The present study is a step forward towards identifying possible partners in iACC formation.
 However, only future studies specifically targeting these genes will be able to provide definitive answers about their implications in the iACC formation process.
 Furthermore, investigations into the comprehensive response of Microcystis to fluctuations in calcium and/or pCO2 levels could provide valuable insights into the molecular mechanisms underlying the biomineralization of iACC.
 These studies should encompass monitoring of the physicochemical parameters of the environment and the quantification of iACC formation.
 Notably, certain semi-quantitative techniques, such as Fourier transform infrared spectroscopy (FTIR) (Mehta et al., 2022b) and X-ray absorption near edge structure (XANES) spectroscopy (Mehta et al., 2023), now offer the capability to detect cyanobacterial iACC and assess their relative abundance.
+In the future, studying control strains not hosting the ccyA gene might be an additional interesting perspective.
+However, for this purpose, one cannot consider any ccyA- strain as a robust control since its genome may differ from the one of PCC 7806 in several genes.
+A more reliable control would consist in a yet-unavailable mutant of PCC 7806 with a desactivated/deleted ccyA gene.
+Last, one may speculate that cells may sometimes, also direct iACC dissolution to regulate their abundance.
+While this process has been shown in Achromatium (e.g., Yang et al., 2019), it still needs to be unambiguously evidenced in Cyanobacteriota before assessing which genes might be involved.

 Finally, it can be noted that the correlation between the ccyA gene and genes involved in calcium transport and the CCM is not restricted to Microcystis.
 For example, the combined presence of homologs of a Ca2+/H+ antiporter gene and the Na+-dependent bicarbonate bicA gene was shown to be significantly correlated with that of ccyA in the Cyanobacteria phylum (Benzerara et al., 2022).
 Moreover, the ccyA gene was co-localized with a Ca2+/H+ antiporter gene in several other cyanobacteria (C. fritschii PCC 9212 and PCC 6912, and Fischerella sp.
 NIES-4106), mirroring the situation observed in M. aeruginosa PCC 7806.
 Overall, this offers some target genes for future genetic studies to better depict the molecular mechanisms of iACC biomineralization.